jack0son/woke-dapp/README.md

 4. Merge into hooked branch
 .. + Netlify: `deploy-netlify`
 .. + GCloud: `deploy-gcloud`
 Deployment branches must always be downstream of develop.

+SSH into deployment instance.
+1. Checkout `deploy`
+2. `git pull`
+3. `bash ./scripts/pull.sh`
+4. `docker-compose -f server.docker-compose.yml up -d`
+5. `docker-compose -f bot.docker-compose.yml up -d`

 ## Hosting
 ### Netlify
-Because of the more limited build options available on netlify, it was simplest to avoid using any lerna dependencies and simply copy the contract artifacts into the `@woke/app/src` on every production migration.
+Because of the more limited build options available on netlify (and not wanting to fiddle with webpack just yet), it was simplest to avoid using any lerna dependencies and simply copy the contract artifacts into the `@woke/app/src` on every production migration.

 ### Google Cloud